godotengine/godot-docs/classes/class_checkbox.rst

 Description
 -----------

 A checkbox allows the user to make a binary choice (choosing only one of two possible options).
 It's similar to :ref:`CheckButton<class_CheckButton>` in functionality, but it has a different appearance.
 To follow established UX patterns, it's recommended to use CheckBox when toggling it has **no** immediate effect on something.
-For instance, it should be used when toggling it will only do something once a confirmation button is pressed.
+For example, it could be used when toggling it will only do something once a confirmation button is pressed.

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.